List of all the ISRO achievements in 2021

 The achievements of ISRO is an important examination topic for the candidates preparing for UPSC, SSC, RRB, Bank PO/Clerk or any other government and competitive examinations.
-In this article, we have provided a list of such achievements of the Indian Space Research Organisation (ISRO) in the year 2020.
+In this article, we have provided a list of all the achievements of the Indian Space Research Organisation (ISRO) in the year 2021, along with 2020.

 Spacecraft Launched by ISRO in 2020

 In the year 2020, ISRO launched a total of three spacecraft as mentioned below:

 1- GSAT-30: On 17 January 2020, GSAT-30 was successfully launched into a Geosynchronous Transfer Orbit (GTO) from Kourou launch base, French Guiana by Ariane-5 VA-251 launch vehicle.
 It is India's telecommunication satellite and was launched to replace INSAT-4A spacecraft services with enhanced coverage.

 The satellite is configured on ISRO’s enhanced I-3K Bus structure to provide communication services from Geostationary orbit in C and Ku bands.

 Mission Life: More than 15 years Ariane-5 VA-251

 Orbit Type: GSO